Syncano/syncano-cli/README.rst

 it will just push the source code files for scripts that were changed.
 If you want to force push all changes you can use *-a/--all* option.

-If you want to just push selected classes/scripts changes you can provide them with *-c/--class* or *-s/--script* options like in the pull example above.
+If you only want to push changes from selected classes/scripts you can provide them with *-c/--class* or *-s/--script* options like in the pull example above.

 Synchronize changes in real-time
 --------------------------------------

 There is an option to synchronize your project in real-time.
-When you change syncano.yml or a source code of script described in *syncano.yml*, your changes will be automatically pushed to Syncano.
+When you change syncano.yml or the source code of a script described in *syncano.yml*, your changes will be automatically pushed to Syncano.

 ::

     syncano sync watch

-This command will push all your project configuration to Syncano and will wait for changes made to project files.
+This command will push all of your project's configuration to Syncano and will wait for changes made to project files.
 When it detects that any file was modified, it will push those changes to Syncano.